kristoffer-dyrkorn/flightsimulator/README.md

 May 2025:

 - Implemented a simple HUD!
-- Significantly better colors and detail in the imagery - based on color-corrected Sentinel-2 images from 2022 and orthophotos of Norway.
+- Significantly better colors and detail in the imagery - based on orthophotos of Norway and color-corrected Sentinel-2 images from 2022.
+- Spatial audio

 July 2021: